mmai/piquetBook/src/playingTheCards.md

 ## Counting the hand

-In playing the cards, you must be guided good deal by what your adversary has called,and also, to some extent, by what he has not called (but see Sinking, pp. 156-165).
+In playing the cards, you must be guided good deal by what your adversary has called,and also, to some extent, by what he has not called (but see [Sinking](calling.md#sinking)).
 You will generally know several cards in the adverse hand,or will be able to mark some that have been put out; sometimes you will know all the cards,especially after some of the tricks have been played.
 For instance : - If the younger hand fails to follow suit to your first lead of a suit of which you could only have five cards, it is evident he has put out three of that suit.
 You then know every card in his hand, and should regulate your play accordingly.

 In default of actual knowledge of the contents of your opponent's hand, you should count his cards so far as he has called them, and should consider what cards he is least likely to have discarded.
-You then mentally assign to him the cards he has most probably kept, and so fill up his number (see Examples I. and II.).
+You then mentally assign to him the cards he has most probably kept, and so fill up his number (see [Examples I. and II.](#example-i)).

 ## Habit of adversary